 Now that we know why cats need toothpaste and what to do with it (and what to look out for in case things are more serious than just bad breath) it’s time to look at the different toothpastes that are available.
 There are a variety of brands, but these are the best of the best.

 The Petrodex Dental Kit for Cats is a great way to keep your cat’s teeth nice and clean.
-It comes with malt flavored toothpaste as well as a cat-sized toothbrush and a finger brush too in case that is easier.
-Since the toothpaste doesn’t foam it isn’t going to irritate your cat’s mouth and there is no need to rinse either.
+It comes with malt flavored toothpaste as well as a cat-sized toothbrush and a finger toothbrush too in case that is easier.
+Since the toothpaste doesn’t have foaming agents it isn’t going to irritate your cat’s mouth and there is no need to rinse either.

-Virbac C.E.T Poultry Toothpaste is designed to be safe for cats and dogs, so if you have more than one type of pet they can share this great toothpaste.
-It uses enzymes to inhibit plaque growth when used regularly, and the flavor is something that pets are happy to accept making the brushing procedure easy.
+Virbac C.E.T Poultry Toothpaste is specially formulated to be safe for cats and dogs, so if you have more than one type of pet they can share this great toothpaste.
+It uses enzymes to inhibit plaque growth when used regularly, and the flavor is something that pets are happy to accept making the oral cleaning and brushing procedure easy.

 The name of this fabulous cat toothpaste promises to freshen breath and fight plaque.
 It’s natural, organic, and chemical-free.
 It contains neem oil, coconut oil, and peppermint oil which, when combined with your cat’s own saliva, combine to break down the plaque that fixes itself to teeth.